3 December, 2020

 This Policy applies to any personally identifiable information about you (“Personal Information”) that you may provide to Panoply when:

 - using any of our websites or applications or sending us information by email;

 - speaking with one of our representatives on the phone; or

 Information Collected and How We Use It

-At various locations on our site, and during our business practice, we ask you for information, which will allow us to provide you (whether you are a patient or physician) with information that is targeted specifically to you.
+At various locations on our websites and applications, and during our business practice, we ask you for information, which will allow us to provide you (whether you are a patient or physician) with information that is targeted specifically to you.
 If you would like to be considered for enrollment in a clinical trial, this information allows us to contact you regarding particular studies for which you may be eligible.
 We collect information in the following ways:

 - Enrollment Forms.
 Many of our users are interested in enrolling in clinical trials.
 To learn whether you satisfy the criteria for a particular trial, we request medical information via a questionnaire.
 If you meet the prequalification criteria for the trial, and grant Panoply explicit permission to do so, your information will be forwarded to an investigator in your area for further evaluation; the investigator will be under strict constraints by laws governing the disclosure of Personal Information.
 You can also input your child’s date of birth and medical information to verify if your child satisfies the criteria for a particular trial.

 - Study Data: If you meet the prequalification criteria for a clinical trial and decide to participate in the clinical trial or screening process for the clinical trial, we may receive basic information regarding your visits with the study doctor and staff (e.g., appointment dates).